 Image Credit: Peoples Choice

-While your real estate agent will assist you with the exact procedure, one thing to keep in mind is that in many states, the fund exclusively applies to only those that have never been preoccupied.
+While your real estate agent will assist you with the exact procedure, one thing to keep in mind is that the fund exclusively applies to only those who have never been preoccupied in many states.
 Hence, your home must be built on the property for you to avail the fund.

 You may remember we previously mentioned that property owners do not have to pay the stamp duty for the structure but on the land.
 Moreover, first-time homebuyers may be eligible for a concession; naturally, not everyone fits this criterion.